sunxingshu/Disaster-Response-Pipeline/README.md

 ## 1. Project Overview

-In this project, we apply data science to analyze disaster data and classifies disaster messages.
+In this project, we apply data science to analyze disaster data and classify disaster messages.

 _data_ directory contains a data set which are real messages that were sent during disaster events.
 A machine learning pipeline has been created to categorize these events so that appropriate disaster relief agency can be reached out for help.